G1OJS/HamStatsLib/README.md

 ---

-This repository is retained for historical reference only and may be deleted soon.
+This repository may be deleted soon.